GinjaChris/pentmenu/README.md

 * Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping.
 Accuracy of the results varies from one machine to another; this does not work against all servers.

+* IPsec Scan - attempts to identify the presence of an IPsec VPN server with the use of ike-scan and various Phase 1 proposals.
+Any text output from this module, whether it be regarding "handshake" or "no proposal chosen", indicates the presence of an IPsec VPN server.
+See http://nta-monitor.com/wiki/index.php/Ike-scan_User_Guide for an excellent overview of ike-scan and VPN phase 1.

 **DOS MODULES**

 * TCP SYN Flood - sends a flood of TCP SYN packets using hping3.
 If hping3 is not found, it attempts to use the nmap-nping utility instead.
 Hping3 is preferred since it sends packets as fast as possible.
 Options are provided to use a source IP of your interface, or specify (spoof) a source IP, or spoof a random source IP for each packet.